Rahil1594/Gesture-Based-Multi-model-Human-Computer-Interaction-System/README.md

 # [`Demo video link `](https://www.youtube.com/watch?v=FJETuAvrsys&t=19s)

-This project highlights the real-time nature of the project, showcasing various HCI innovations such as virtual mouse control, volume adjustment through hand gestures, eye-controlled mouse functionality, and real-time photo capture.
+It highlights the real-time nature of the project, showcasing various HCI innovations such as virtual mouse control, volume adjustment through hand gestures, eye-controlled mouse functionality, and real-time photo capture.
 It conveys the dynamic and interactive nature of your code.